 What are you currently doing, professionally and/or personally?

-Since graduating with a master’s degree in mechanical engineering in Spring 2023, I have worked as an engineer for Honeywell Aerospace Technologies in Minneapolis.
+Since graduating with a master’s degree in mechanical engineering in the spring of 2023, I have worked as an engineer for Honeywell Aerospace Technologies in Minneapolis.
 My current role is part of a rotational program, allowing me to experience different engineering functions and product lines.
 This summer, I joined a community band, which was a fun way to bring music back into my life!

 How did you get to where you are in your career?
 Did you attend college and if so, where?